 From NPR comes this report that has educated me this morning:

 Got Cancer Questions: This Little-Known Hotline is Here to Help

 If you were worried you had cancer, who would you call for information?
-Chances are

 a federally-funded cancer helpline isn't the first place that pops into your mind.